 Chris (he / him, Cape Town, South Africa, b.
 1983) is a Senior Lecturer in Law, the LLB Subject Coordinator, and for 2023/34, the 'Student Experience Fellow' of the Sexual Consent Education Project.

 He joined Oxford Brookes University in 2012, having previously taught at Durham University (2011-2012) as a Teaching Fellow in Criminal Law and at Birkbeck College, University of London (2008-2011) as a Sessional Lecturer.

-He holds an LLB (Hons) from the University of Kent (2006) and is currently finalising his Doctoral Thesis within the School of Law at Birkbeck College, University of London.
+He holds an LLB (Hons) from the University of Kent (2006) and is awaiting his viva for his Ph.D Thesis, which was submitted to the School of Law, Birkbeck, University of London, in September 2022.

 Chris is a Fellow of the Higher Education Academy.

 Areas of expertise

 - Feminist Legal Theory

 Teaching and supervision

 - Rape and the Criminal Justice System (LLB) Topic Expert